Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 On the nose, this is clearly an outlier.
 It tastes like… rootbeer taffy.
 Which is somehow a LOT different than just root beer.
 I can’t tell if this is a hipster entry or not.
 It’s a lot darker and there’s a much different flavor.
 I can’t quite place it… but I’m also not crazy about it.

 On second sip, it does remind me of the coast, though.
-Briny sea shores.
-Vintage soda fountains (which were never actually around in my life time but were already a thing people imitated).
+Briny seashores.
+Vintage soda fountains (which were never actually around in my lifetime but were already a thing people imitated).
 If this is one of the New England brands, I expect a parade for my incredible palate.

 TASTE 9

 Finally one with fizz and bite.
 A nice head.
 Not much on the nose and palate but after a whole lot with no fizz, this is a respite.
-This really opens your mouth up with its fizzyness but once your palate is primed, it doesn’t have much to say.
+This really opens your mouth up with its fizziness but once your palate is primed, it doesn’t have much to say.

 Not a ton of flavor, but god, I was thirsty for fizz.